Fresco Michael Biddle

 8:30 am - 4:30pm

-Drawing will be used to simplify form.
-Painting with acrylic on paper, will be used to compare and relate color.
-Creating collages with cut color paper will be used to push color and form and to make further adjustments to our paintings.
-Making sculptures will develop our understanding of space.
-Corrugated cardboard, masking tape, and acrylic paint will be used to make small stage settings and figures after the model.
-We will draw, paint, and collage from these sculptures.
-Then, with our expanded sense of space and abstraction, we will go back to working directly from the model.
-The workshop will be fast paced, and will equip us with many ways to push our figurative work, with or without a live model, once back in our own studios.
+This figure workshop will explore a combination of means to work from the model that will take us far away from rendering toward the more thrilling realm of composing and closer to the excitement of understanding the reality before you.
+You will draw to simplify form and also paint with acrylic on paper to compare and relate color.
+The class will create collages with cut colored paper so as to push your understanding of color and form and to help you make adjustments to your paintings.
+We will then make sculptures to further develop our understanding of space, using corrugated cardboard, masking tape, and acrylic paint to make small stage settings with figures after working from the model.
+You will continue to draw, paint, and collage from these 3D sculptures.
+Then we will go back to working directly from the model.
+The workshop will be fast paced, and equip you with many ways to push our figurative work, with or without a live model.

 Kewley graduated from the College of Creative Studies at the University of California, Santa Barbara.
-While living in New York City, he was a night watch at the Metropolitan Museum of Art 1980-1990 and considers this a major part of his education.
-Kewley has exhibited his work nationally and internationally, most recently in a 2012 exhibition of paintings and collages at Rothschild Fine Art in Tel Aviv.
-In New York his work has been exhibited at Steven Harvey Fine Art Projects, Lori Bookstein Fine Art and Pavel Zoubok.
-He has taught workshops and lectured at the Pennsylvania Academy of Fine Arts, Hollins University, University of Arkansas, National Academy of Design, and the Jerusalem Studio School and its Italian Summer Program.
-His work is included in many private and public collections and has been reviewed in the New York Times, New York Sun, ARTnews, and the New York Observer.
+He was a night watchman at the Metropolitan Museum of Art 1980-1990 and considers this a major part of his education.
+Kewley exhibited most recently at Rothschild Fine Art in Tel Aviv.
+In New York his work was exhibited at Steven Harvey Fine Art Projects, Lori Bookstein Fine Art and Pavel Zoubok.
+He teaches workshops and lectures at the Pennsylvania Academy of Fine Arts, Hollins University, University of Arkansas, National Academy of Design, and the Jerusalem Studio School, including the Italian Summer Program.
+His work has been reviewed in the New York Times, New York Sun, ARTnews, and the New York Observer and included in many private and public collections.

 The Perceptual Moment - Stuart Shils